mcabs3/google-places-web/README.md

 # Google Places Web

-A promise-based wrapper for the Google Places JS SDK for Node.
+A promise-based implementation integration with Google Places for Node or server-side JS platforms.

 ## Installation